Factors affecting the level of UV protection

 luonnollinen-uv-suoja

-There are many articles in internet written about the use of flavonoids in vegetable oils for UV protection.
-Many sites have even defined protection factors for vegetable oils.
-However, protection factors cannot be assigned to any oil.
-The UV protection factor is only granted for products that have been tested with appropriate tests to protect against UV radiation.
-No natural oil has been officially UV tested.
-They cannot therefore be considered as sunscreen products.
+There are many articles about the UV protection of flavonoids contained in vegetable oils.
+In some, instructions are generally given to protect yourself from UV rays using only vegetable oils.
+Many websites even specify protection factors for vegetable oils.
+However, the UV protection of any natural oil has never been defined.
+The UV protection factor is only awarded to products that have been tested with appropriate tests of products that protect against UV rays.
+Such tests are very demanding and expensive.
+No natural oil has undergone any official UV testing.

 Physiological sunscreens

-An UV protection product must pass accurate and reliable tests before it receives the SPF (sun protect factor) factor.
-If the product does not have an SPF factor, it cannot be considered a reliable sunscreen.
+UV protection must pass accurate and reliable tests before the product receives an SPF (sun protection factor).
+If the product does not have an SP Factor, it cannot be considered a reliable sun product.

 However, you can make zinc creams.
-They do no harm to the skin.
-They can even protect your skin from sun but never trust them to give you enough protection.
-Always get a reliable tested natural cosmetic quality sunscreen.
+They are not harmful to the skin.
+They may even protect your skin somehow, but never rely on them.
+Always get a reliable tested natural cosmetic quality sunscreen product if you are going to the beach or the sea where UV radiation cannot be avoided.

 luonnollinen-uv-suoja

-When you apply yellow carrot oil to your skin you are attracting tanning sunbeams to you.
+• When you apply yellow carrot oil on the skin, you attract the sun’s tanning rays to you.
 This is how you get a beautiful tan.
 Carrot beta-carotene acts as a sun-collecting pigment on the skin.
-Tomatoes also have carotene called lycopene.
-Possibly the red colour of the tomato works in the same way.
-I haven’t heard yet that tomato lycopene could be used for tanning.
-Next summer I’m going to try tomato oil on the skin.
+Tomatoes also contain a carotene called lycopene.
+It may be that the red colour of the tomato works in the same way.
+I have not yet heard that tomato lycopene can be used for tanning.
+Next summer, however, I’m going to try tomato oil on my skin.

-• Move around when you are in the sun.
-The tan is then smoother and you do not burn your skin so easily.
+• Exercise while in the sun.
+The tan is then more even and you don’t burn as easily.

-• Already have plenty of water and take care of your salt balance especially if the weather is very hot.
-Dry skin burns faster than moisturized skin.
+• Drink a lot of water and take care of the salt balance, especially if the weather is very hot.
+Dry skin dries out faster than moist skin.
+Moisturizing the skin with water is also highly recommended.

-• Take small breaks while sunbathing and allow the skin to cool properly.
+• Take short breaks between sunbathing and let the skin cool down properly.
+Do not stay too long under the sun.

 Sunny summer days for everyone!